Arkansas State University - Newport

 How to Charge Books

-Degree-seeking ASU-Newport students will be able to charge books and supplies against their financial aid if they complete the Title IV Authorization Form and meet one of the following conditions:
+Degree-seeking ASU-Newport students will be able to charge books and supplies against their financial aid if they complete the Title IV Authorization Form In Self-Service Banner and have financial aid greater than the amount of tuition, fees, and other charges

 If you have questions, please email